DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 **On its second turn**, it begins squeezing through the guest suite door, then uses its ***acid breath***, hitting any players less than halfway across the rooftop.
 Read:

 <div class="description">
-<p>A piercing chorus of screams build as a monstrous, black-scaled, reptilian head pushes into the suite, its skull alone just as wide and half as tall as the doorframe itself.
+<p>A piercing chorus of screams builds as a monstrous, black-scaled, reptilian head pushes into the suite, its skull alone just as wide and half as tall as the doorframe itself.
 A long, wicked scar cuts across its forehead.
 Horns resembling pointed, elfin ears thrust up from the sides of its head, and its eyes glimmer with cruel, malevolent purpose.</p>
 <p>Slowly, it begins to thrust its broad, muscled shoulders through the guest suite doorway, the ancient stonework cracking beneath its ponderous bulk.
 As it does, its serpentine neck coils, its chest swelling grotesquely as its scales stretch and bulge.</p>
 <p>
 <p>A guttural growl builds deep in its throat, rising to an ear-splitting roar as the beast's maw gapes wide, revealing row upon row of needle-sharp teeth.
 A torrent of purple-black acid erupts from the dragon's jaws, filling the air with an acrid, caustic stench.</p>